llnw/llnw-edgefunctions-runtimes/sample-functions/python3/markdown-to-html/README.md

 EdgeFunctions Functions Layout
 ==============================
-An EdgeFunctions function must export a handler as the entry point for the application.
+EdgeFunctions functions must export a handler as the entry point for the application.
 This function uses the standard naming convention of `index.handler`.

 Function Description
 ====================